 Your FICO credit score is calculated using an algorithm created by FICO.

-New Accounts – 10% – This is made of credit inquires and recently open credit accounts.
-The more credit inquires you have in the last 24 months the lower your score will be.
-The good news is that after 24 months the inquiry drops off your report and no longer affects your FICO credit score.
+- New Accounts – 10% – This is made of credit inquiries and recently opened credit accounts.
+The more credit inquiries you have in the last 24 months; the lower your score will be.
+The good news is that after 24 months, the inquiry drops off your report and no longer affects your FICO credit score.

-Account mix – 10% – The different types of credit accounts you have has an impact on your score.
-It is not good to have 5 credit cards open and nothing else.
-If you have credit cards, a car loan, and a mortgage it shows diversity.
+- Credit mix – 10% – The different types of credit accounts you have impacted your score.
+It is not good to have five credit cards open and nothing else.
+If you have credit cards, student loans, a mortgage, a personal loan, or an auto loan, it shows credit mix diversity.